Engineering

 The Complete Guide to Choosing the Right Database in 2026

 Choosing the wrong database is one of the fastest ways to kill your startup.
-Here's how to pick the right one — and why we build 90% of our projects on Supabase.
+Here's how to pick the right one, and how we choose the right fit per project.

 The Database Decision Matrix

-Before diving into specific databases, ask yourself these questions:
+Before you commit to a specific database, ask yourself these questions:

 What's your data structure?
 Relational, document-based, or key-value pairs?